 Valley Springs is a very small town located in the state of California.
 With a population of 3,479 people and two constituent neighborhoods, Valley Springs is the 555th largest community in California.

 Housing costs in Valley Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns, Valley Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Valley Springs are a mix of both white- and blue-collar jobs.
-Overall, Valley Springs is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Valley Springs who work in office and administrative support (16.89%), sales jobs (10.47%), and food service (6.94%).
+Valley Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Valley Springs is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Valley Springs who work in sales jobs (13.14%), management occupations (11.37%), and food service (8.92%).

 The most common language spoken in Valley Springs is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.